Roiqk7/dotfiles/.github/INSTALLATION.md

 * [Troubleshooting](#Troubleshooting)

 # Prerequisites+Zsh
-1. Open terminal
+1. Open the terminal
 2. Make sure you have command-line tools by executing
 ```
 xcode-select -p
 ```
-If you get path like `/Library/Developer/CommandLineTools` then you are good.
+If you get a path like `/Library/Developer/CommandLineTools` then you are good.
 Otherwise
 ```
 xcode-select --install
 ```